“Going, going, gone — that’s what happens when the little blue pill wears off.”

 I got out of the car, just 12 volts shy of a comfortable ride home, and punt-kicked the side door a couple times, leaving a dent the size of a basketball just to show an inanimate object that I was both dissatisfied and stupid.

 About that time, Talisha’s look-alike left the store and walked to her car.
-She even had the same snooty stride that Talisha favored like she was a drum major in a marching band — that is, a marching band from Hell.
+She even had the same snooty stride that Talisha favored.
+I shuddered at the horrifying coincidence and silently mouthed the mantra that keeps most right-thinking males out of harms way: life’s a bitch and then there’s divorce court.

 With no cell phone, a package of Hostess Ding Dongs, and a credit card balance that had dwindled to fractions, I made the decision to walk the mile back home.
 I’d call my buddy and see if I could borrow his jumper cables to avoid the cost of a tow.